jacsaddict/game-init/README.md

-first commit
+First commit
-the init of 2017 game program design
+The init of 2017 game program design